AdobeDocs/experience-platform.en/help/query-service/bot-filtering.md

 * Spikes in traffic where the bounce rate is a hundred percent.
 * Spikes in traffic where the time spent on the site is less than one second.
-* When 100% (or very close to 100%) of total user sessions come from new visitors to the website.ß
+* When 100% (or very close to 100%) of total user sessions come from new visitors to the website.
 * When there is exactly one page per session.
 * When browser dimensions are “not set”.

+## Next steps

+By reading this document you have a better understanding of how to use Query Service and machine learning to determine and filter bot activity.

+Other documents that demonstrate the benefits of [!DNL Query Service] to your organization’s strategic business insights are the abandoned browse use case example.